philDaprogrammer/AOCday4/README.md

 ## overview
-   * Solution for advent of code, day 4, 2021
+   * Solution for Advent of Code, Day 4, 2021
    * link to problem: https://adventofcode.com/2021/day/4